Virtual Accounting

 • NetSuite, ERP level accounting for larger or fast growing firms.

-• Abacum, FP and A platform for driver based planning and scenario analysis, see Abacum overview.
+• Abacum, FP and A platform for driver based planning and scenario analysis.

 • Anaplan, enterprise planning with robust modeling and cross functional workflows.